 And that is the beauty of such mythological stage plays, with North Kerala’s Theyyam, is no exception.

 I happened to visit and click these Theyyam photos during my 1-month trip across Kerala.
 Out of all the experiences and things I saw (that I have covered in this Kerala Travel Guide) two of the bucket list things for me were watching Theyyam and travelling to the backwaters of Alleppey.

-I think that is the beauty of such mythological stage plays.
-And North Kerala’s Theyyam, a popular ritual for worship in the north Malabar region (North Kerala), whose origin can be traced back to over 800 years, is no exception.
-With a series of ritual dance performances incorporating dance, mime, and music, Theyyam showcases the ancient tribal cultures, where performers represent a heroic character with divine power – by wearing heavy make-up, huge masks, and flamboyant costumes to give a dramatic appearance.
+With a series of ritual dance performances incorporating dance, mime, and music, Theyyam photos showcase the ancient tribal cultures, where performers represent a heroic character with divine power.
+They wear heavy make-up and huge masks that give a dramatic appearance.

-The headgear and other ornamental items – which are mostly prepared with bamboo sticks, coconut leaves and colours, among other things – look spectacular, in their size as well as in their appearance.
+The headgear and other ornamental items – that are mostly prepared with bamboo sticks, coconut leaves and colours – look spectacular, in their size as well as in their appearance.